PocketGS: On-Device Training of 3D Gaussian Splatting for High Perceptual Modeling: The PocketGS Paradigm

 \subsubsection{Unrolled Alpha-Compositing with Forward Replay Cache}

-Mobile fixed-function blending returns only the final composited color, while 3DGS backpropagation requires the intermediate accumulator state at each compositing step.
-Moreover, the set and order of Gaussians contributing to a pixel are not accessible from the rendering pipeline, making a backward pass that replays the original per-pixel splat list infeasible or prohibitively expensive.
-We address this by (1) unrolling the front-to-back compositing into an explicit computation graph and (2) caching a compact forward replay trace per pixel for backward traversal.
+Fixed-function blending exposes only the final composited color, leaving fragment identities and depth order inaccessible; reconstructing them during backprop is prohibitive.We therefore (1) unroll front-to-back compositing into an explicit computation graph and (2) cache a compact forward replay trace per pixel.